Constructing a Universe

 Ross is a Principal + Cofounder of TEN x TEN.
 Established in 2015 with Maura Rockcastle, the studio was born out of a shared vision to shift practice towards collective curiosity, agency and experimentation.
 Ross believes that transformative design emerges from deep ways of knowing, storytelling, and the authenticity of people and places.
 His process based approach engages the depth, complexity and interrelatedness of land, culture and histories.

 Ross’s practice is rooted in a cross disciplinary ethos, holding both a Master of Architecture and Master of Landscape Architecture from the University of Virginia, and a BS in Architectural Studies from the University of Wisconsin.
 He is an Adjunct Professor of Practice at the University of Minnesota’s College of Design where he teaches across the Schools of Architecture and Landscape Architecture.
 His studio cohort was recently awarded the 2024 SOM Foundation Research Prize for their work on the Mississippi River.
-He currently sits on the Deans Advisory Board at the University of Virgina’s School of Architecture.
+He currently sits on the Deans Advisory Board at the University of Virginia’s School of Architecture.

 He finds happiness through building and collaborating with teams of curious and joyful humans.
 His work has garnered national awards and recognition from the American Institute of Architects, the American Society of Landscape Architects, the General Services Administration, the Graham Foundation and the Architectural League of New York among others.
 He was a recipient of the Rome Prize Fellowship in Landscape Architecture awarded by the American Academy in Rome.
 With TXT and DIRT, he is a member of the design team representing the US Pavillion at the 2025 Venice Biennale.